 Setting up your eCommerce store for dropshipping via Shopify would be a breeze.
 They have got an almost automated system with lots of templates to choose from.
 If you are not into the technicalities of things, no problems as they offer guides throughout the setup process to help you in creating a dropshipping platform you could be proud of.

-As a first time user, setting up your WooCommerce account could be much complicated, the technicalities involved during the first time set up could be stressful for you, setting up plugins, hosting your site, etc. Afterwards, subsequent setups should be much easier.
+As a first-time user, setting up your WooCommerce account could be much more complicated, the technicalities involved during the first-time set-up could be stressful for you, setting up plugins, hosting your site, etc. Afterwards, subsequent setups should be much easier.

 Talking about Flexibility, Shopify is a nice choice.